Landing Craft Air Cushion: Design and development

-JEFF A had four rotating ducted propellers JEFF B had two ducted rear propellers similar to the proposed SK-10 which was derived from the previous Bell SK-5 / SR.N5 hovercraft tested in Vietnam.
-JEFF B was selected for the LCAC.
+JEFF A had four rotating ducted propellers.
+JEFF B had two ducted rear propellers similar to the proposed SK-10 which was derived from the previous Bell SK-5 / SR.N5 hovercraft tested in Vietnam.
+JEFF B was selected for the LCAC in 1981.
 JEFF A was later modified for Arctic use and deployed in Prudhoe Bay to support offshore oil drilling.

-The first 33 were included in the FY82-86 defense budgets, 15 in FY89, 12 each in FY90, FY91 and FY92, while seven were included in FY93.
+The first 33 were included in the FY82-86 defense budgets, 15 in FY89, and 12 each in FY90, FY91, and FY92, while 7 were included in FY93.
+Compared to the prototypes, production LCACs replaced the six Avco Lycoming TF40s with four more powerful TF40Bs.
 The first LCAC was delivered to the Navy in 1984 and Initial Operational Capability (IOC) was achieved in 1986.
 Approval for full production was granted in 1987.

-After an initial 15-craft competitive production contract was awarded to each of two companies, Textron Marine & Land Systems (TMLS) of New Orleans, La, and Avondale Gulfport Marine, TMLS was selected to build the remaining craft.
+After an initial 15-craft competitive production contract was awarded to each of two companies, Textron Marine & Land Systems (TMLS) of New Orleans and Avondale Gulfport Marine, TMLS was selected to build the remaining craft.
 The final craft was delivered in 2001.

-On June 29, 1987, approval was granted for full LCAC production.
+On 29 June 1987, approval was granted for full LCAC production.
 Forty-eight air-cushion landing craft were authorized and appropriated through FY 89.
 Lockheed Shipbuilding Company was competitively selected as a second source.
 The FY 1990 budget request included $219.3 million for nine craft.
 The FY 1991 request included full funding for 12 LCACs and advance procurement in support of the FY 1992 program (which was intended to be nine craft).
 The remaining 24 were funded in FY92.